 - 1. Endpoint A may determine that certain SL-RTT positioning assistance data are desired and sends an SLPP Request Assistance Data message to Endpoint B. This request includes an indication of which specific SL-RTT assistance data are requested. - 2.
 If step 1 occurred, Endpoint B provides the requested assistance in an SLPP Provide Assistance Data message to Endpoint A, if available at Endpoint B. The assistance data that may be signalled are listed in Table 8.15.2.2.2-1.
-If any of the requested assistance data in step 1 are not provided in step 2, the Endpoint A shall assume that the requested assistance data are not supported, or currently not available at Endpoint B. If none of the requested assistance data in step 1 can be provided by Endpoint B, Endpoint B returns any information that can be provided in an SLPP message of type Provide Assistance Data which includes a cause indication for the not provided assistance data. - If step 1 did not occur, Endpoint B determines that SL-RTT assistance data needs to be provided to Endpoint A (e.g., as part of a positioning procedure) and sends an SLPP Provide Assistance Data message to Endpoint A. - NOTE 1: Dependent on the scenario, Endpoint A may be a SL Target UE and Endpoint B may be a SL Server UE or LMF. - NOTE 2: Dependent on the scenario, Endpoint A may be a SL Target UE or SL Server UE and Endpoint B may be a SL Anchor UE. - NOTE 3: Dependent on the scenario, Endpoint A may be a SL-PRS receiving (Rx) UE and Endpoint B may be a SL-PRS transmitting (Tx) UE.
+If any of the requested assistance data in step 1 are not provided in step 2, the Endpoint A shall assume that the requested assistance data are not supported, or currently not available at Endpoint B. If none of the requested assistance data in step 1 can be provided by Endpoint B, Endpoint B returns any information that can be provided in an SLPP message of type Provide Assistance Data which includes a cause indication for the not provided assistance data. - If step 1 did not occur, Endpoint B determines that SL-RTT assistance data needs to be provided to Endpoint A (e.g., as part of a positioning procedure) and sends an SLPP Provide Assistance Data message to Endpoint A. - NOTE 1: Dependent on the scenario, Endpoint A may be a SL Target UE and Endpoint B may be a SL Server UE or LMF. - NOTE 2: Dependent on the scenario, Endpoint A may be a SL Target UE or SL Server UE and Endpoint B may be a SL Anchor UE. - NOTE 3: Dependent on the scenario, Endpoint A may be a SL-PRS receiving (Rx) UE and Endpoint B may be a SL-PRS transmitting (Tx) UE. - NOTE 4: Dependent on the scenario, Endpoint A may be a SL Server UE or LMF, and Endpoint B may be a SL Target UE or SL Anchor UE.

-Table 8.15.2.2.1: Assistance data that may be transferred between endpoints.
+Table 8.15.2.2.2-1: Assistance data that may be transferred between endpoints.